freebasic/fbfrog/readme.txt

       a) 1:1 translation
       b) all:1 (merge) translation
   - Any other special cases should be handled manually by the presets

-- FB needs bindings, no 1:1 translations, so use some kind of AST
-    - merge low-level tokens into high-level tokens
-    - don't bother preserving white-space/formatting

-- Add "presets", custom hard-coded header-specific translation helpers for fixups before and after normal translation (e.g. renaming symbols)

-- Allow registering type mappings dynamically, with built-in types added by default so we could remap custom types such as myint32 -> long (if wanted)

-- Add #if evaluation function, to solve out useless #if blocks (that's pretty common for C headers which support tons of different C compilers/systems, while for FB only GNU C + certain targets are interesting)
-- Add function to expand certain macros
-- Allow presets to specify information on #defined symbols
-    - assume defined to value
-    - assume defined
-    - assume undefined
-- Auto-register new defines, based on found #defines, possibly dependant on
-  #if blocks

-- Comments should be associated with high level constructs, or blocks of them comment at EOL but behind code -> belongs to that code comment alone in line above line of code -> belongs to the following code otherwise, it's a "section divider" comment

-- Add option to display #include dependency graph for the input files
-  - useful to decide whether to -merge or not, to see how many "root" includes there are, etc.

 - Add output directory option